-Data type: Numeric Field size: Min.
-8 Max.
-8 Layout: DDMMYYYY between the client and staff of the treatment provider.
+Data type: Date/Time Format: DDMMYYYY

+Guide for use: Refers to the date of the last service contact in a treatment episode between the client and staff of the treatment provider.
 In situations where the client has had no contact with the treatment provider for three months, nor is there a plan in place for further contact, the date of last service contact should be used.
+Refer to the glossary item Cessation of treatment episode for alcohol and other drugs to determine when a treatment episode ceases.